Silvertown: Riverboat

+Parks and open spaces

+Lyle Park

+Lyle Park, on Bradfield Road near West Silvertown DLR station, is managed by Newham Council.
+It includes two floodlit tennis courts.
+The park was formally opened on 24 July 1924 by Sir Leonard Lyle, representing the firm of Abraham Lyle & Sons, who had gifted the land to West Ham County Borough.
+Within the park stand the entrance gates to the former Harland and Wolff factory on Woolwich Manor Way.
+The park widens out from the Bradfield Road entrance to form a larger rectangle with a frontage on the River Thames.

+Royal Wharf Gardens

+The gardens were laid out in 2016 as part of the Royal Wharf development.
+The Silvertown War Memorial has been relocated here.

+Thames Barrier Park

+Thames Barrier Park close by Pontoon Dock DLR station was opened in 2000.
+It features a sunken 'green dock' with sculptured hedges, a remembrance pavilion and a cafe.

 Popular culture

-Silvertown is featured in a ballad by Mark Knopfler, titled Silvertown Blues, which describes the area as it was before redevelopment.
+Silvertown is featured in a ballad by Mark Knopfler, titled Silvertown Blues, which describes the area before redevelopment.

-'Silvertown' was the name of a Men They Couldn't Hang album released in 1989.
+Silvertown was the name of a Men They Couldn't Hang album released in 1989.
 One song 'Blackfriars Bridge' mentions Silvertown.

 The district also features in Charlie Connelly's 2004 book, Attention All Shipping.
 In the first chapter "Sea, Soup and Silvertown" the author describes his grandparents' flight from the area during The Blitz and the inspiration for the book.
 The docks and factories of Silvertown also provide the backdrop for his 2015 book Constance Street which traces the once thriving community through the lives of 12 women and their struggle for survival during the chaos of the war years.

 Melanie McGrath's book Silvertown is a novelistic account of her grandmother's life in the area, where she and her husband ran a cafe.

 The Sugar Girls, by Duncan Barrett and Nuala Calvi, tells the true stories of women who worked at Tate & Lyle's Silvertown factories, and features much detail on the area.

+In Stephen Baxter's novel, The Massacre of Mankind, Silvertown is the site of a major munitions plant destroyed by Martian invasion, likely inspired by the Silvertown explosion.